SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 There are several things you can do when a value is missing, which are described in more detail in the following sections:

-- Skip the code that needs the value, using `if` or `guard`.
+- Skip the code that operates on the value when it's `nil`.

 - Propagate the `nil` value,
-  by returning `nil` from a guard or by using the `?.` operator described in <doc:OptionalChaining>.
+  by returning `nil`
+  or using the `?.` operator described in <doc:OptionalChaining>.

-- Provide a fallback value, by writing the `??` operator.
+- Provide a fallback value, using the `??` operator.

 - Stop program execution, using the `!` operator.